hawkins/hawkins.github.io/_posts/2016-08-22-cli-python-click.md

 ### Vanilla Python

-Vanilla Python, or Python without any major libraries to change the overall structure of the code, can create command line apps fairly easily.
+Vanilla Python is what I'll call Python without any major libraries that would change the overall structure of the code in this scenario.
+With vanilla Python, we can create command line apps fairly easily.

 We'll start with this overall setup: